rashid-m/corbettmaths/README.md

 * **P2P Networking**

   * **Peer Management**.
 Peer management handles peer-to-peer communications such as finding peers, connecting to them, sending and receiving transactions, blocks, and messages.
-Its code is in the [connmanager](https://github.com/incognitochain/incognito-chain/tree/master/connmanager) package.
+Its code is in the [connmanager](https://github.com/incognitochain/incognito-chain/tree/production/connmanager) package and [addrmanager](https://github.com/incognitochain/incognito-chain/tree/production/addrmanager) package.

   * **NetSync**.
 NetSync is a mediator that receives incoming messages, parses them, and routes the messages to the right components.
-Its code is in [netsync](https://github.com/incognitochain/incognito-chain/tree/master/netsync) package.
+Its code is in [netsync](https://github.com/incognitochain/incognito-chain/tree/production/netsync) package.

   * **Highway**.
 Highway is a new network topology design that speeds up P2P communications.
 Its code is in [highway](https://github.com/incognitochain/incognito-highway) repo.

 * **Blockchain**

   * **Shards**.
 Shards are subchains.
 A subchain is a Proof-of-Stake blockchain with its own committee of N nodes.
 A shard's job is to produces new block via a Practical Byzantine Fault Toloerance (pBFT) consenus algorithm.
-Its code is in the [blockchain](https://github.com/incognitochain/incognito-chain/tree/master/blockchain) package.
+Its code is in the [blockchain](https://github.com/incognitochain/incognito-chain/tree/production/blockchain) package.

   * **Beacon**.
 Beacon is also a subchain.
 A beacon's job is to coordinates the shards and maintain the global state of the network.
-Its code is in the [blockchain](https://github.com/incognitochain/incognito-chain/tree/master/blockchain) package.
+Its code is in the [blockchain](https://github.com/incognitochain/incognito-chain/tree/production/blockchain) package.

   * **Synker**.
 Synker makes sure the node is up to date among its peers and also broadcasts the node status to its peers.
-Its code is in the [blockchain](https://github.com/incognitochain/incognito-chain/tree/master/blockchain) package.
+Its code is in the [blockchain](https://github.com/incognitochain/incognito-chain/tree/production/blockchain) package.

   * **Mempool**.
 Mempool (memory pool) is a collection of transactions and blocks that have been verified but are not yet confirmed.
-Its code is in the [mempool](https://github.com/incognitochain/incognito-chain/tree/master/mempool) package.
+Its code is in the [mempool](https://github.com/incognitochain/incognito-chain/tree/production/mempool) package.

   * **Wallet**.
 Software that holds all your Incognito keys.
 Use it to send and receive your Incognito tokens.
-Its code is in the [wallet](https://github.com/incognitochain/incognito-chain/tree/master/wallet) package.
+Its code is in the [wallet](https://github.com/incognitochain/incognito-chain/tree/production/wallet) package.

   * **Database**.
 Incognito uses LevelDB to store block data.
-Its code is in the [database](https://github.com/incognitochain/incognito-chain/tree/master/database) package.
+Its code is in the [drawdbv2](https://github.com/incognitochain/incognito-chain/tree/production/dataaccessobject/rawdbv2) package and [statedb](https://github.com/incognitochain/incognito-chain/tree/production/dataaccessobject/statedb) package.

 * **Core**

   * **Consensus**

     * **pBFT**.
 For consensus algorithm, Incognito implements pBFT (Practical Byzantine Fault Tolerance).
-Its code is in the [blsbft](https://github.com/incognitochain/incognito-chain/tree/master/consensus/blsbft) package.
+Its code is in the [blsbft](https://github.com/incognitochain/incognito-chain/tree/production/consensus/blsbft) package.

     * **BLS**.
 For multi-signature agregation, Incognito implements BLS Multi-Signatures.
-Its code is in the [blsmultisig](https://github.com/incognitochain/incognito-chain/tree/master/consensus/signatureschemes/blsmultisig) package.
+Its code is in the [blsmultisig](https://github.com/incognitochain/incognito-chain/tree/production/consensus/signatureschemes/blsmultisig) package.

     * **RNG**.
 For random number generator, Incognito currently uses Bitcoin block hash.
 We'll explore other RNG solutions in the future.
-Its code is in the [btc](https://github.com/incognitochain/incognito-chain/tree/master/blockchain/btc) package.
+Its code is in the [btc](https://github.com/incognitochain/incognito-chain/tree/production/blockchain/btc) package.

   * **Privacy**

     * **RingCT**.
 For privacy, Incognito implements RingCT (Ring Confidential Transaction) with ring signatures, stealth addresses, and confidential transactions.
-Its code is in the [privacy](https://github.com/incognitochain/incognito-chain/tree/master/privacy) package.
+Its code is in the [privacy](https://github.com/incognitochain/incognito-chain/tree/production/privacy) package.

     * **Confidential Asset**.
 RingCT hides the amount of the transaction, but it doesn't hide the type of asset being sent.
 Confidential Asset solves that.
-It's under development under the [new-privacy-dev](https://github.com/incognitochain/incognito-chain/tree/new-privacy-dev) branch and will be merged into the master branch in December 2019.
+It's under development under the [new-privacy-dev](https://github.com/incognitochain/incognito-chain/tree/new-privacy-dev) branch and will be merged into the master branch in April 2021.

     * **Mobile ZKP**.
 Incognito implements Zero-Knowledge Proofs (ZKP) Generation on mobile.
 Private transactions can be sent on any regular phone under 15 seconds.
-Its code is in the [wasm](https://github.com/incognitochain/incognito-chain/tree/master/privacy/wasm) package and the [zeroknowledge](https://github.com/incognitochain/incognito-chain/tree/master/privacy/zeroknowledge) package.
+Its code is in the [wasm](https://github.com/incognitochain/incognito-chain/tree/production/privacy/wasm) package and the [zeroknowledge](https://github.com/incognitochain/incognito-chain/tree/production/privacy/zeroknowledge) package.

   * **Bridges**